Evaluating RAG Systems with Synthetic Data¶

 evaluated_answers = []

-for answer in tqdm(answers):
+for answer in tqdm(v, desc="Evaluating answers"):

 result = evaluate.evaluate(